gikonekos/PLAY3-Archive/README.md

 this archive preserves both the **technical implementation** and the
 **historical context** of buzzer-based polyphonic music systems on
 Japanese pocket computers.

 ---

+## Release History

+### v1.1
+Expanded reconstruction and documentation.

+- OCR reconstruction of the original assembly source
+- Binary comparison with the original program
+- Restoration of Japanese comments and English translation
+- Technical analysis of the PLAY3 driver
+- Magazine article transcription (Japanese / English)
+- OCR reconstruction of the example music program
+- Real hardware demonstration videos

+### v1.0
+Initial public archive release of PLAY3.

+---